thebeatles423/bananabot-2/README.md

 ```
 cd bananabot
 ```
-* Optional: Create a virtual environment to install the packages to.
-You don't have to do this but I highly recommend it because Pycord can clash with other discord libraries (such as Discord<span>.</span>py).
-Replace `python` with your version of python (e.g. python3):
+* Optional: Create a virtual environment to install the packages to:
 ```
 python -m venv env
 . env/bin/activate